-In 2012 Achuff coached All-Big 12 honoree Terrance Lloyd, who led the Bears with nine QB hurries and had 8.5 tackles for loss, and Holiday Bowl Defensive MVP Chris McAllister, who led the team with six sacks on the season.
+In 2012, Achuff coached All-Big 12 honoree Terrance Lloyd, who led the Bears with nine QB hurries and had 8.5 tackles for loss, and Holiday Bowl Defensive MVP McAllister, who led the team with six sacks on the season.

-Achuff mentored two All-Big 12 honorees in 2011 -- second-teamer Nicolas Jean-Baptiste (team-high 8.5 tackles for loss) and honorable mentionee Tevin Elliott.
+Achuff mentored two All-Big 12 honorees in 2011, including second-teamer Nick Jean-Baptiste (team-high 8.5 tackles for loss).

 Prior to joining the Skyhawks’ staff, Achuff coached the defensive line at Charleston Southern University in 2005 and helped lead the Buccaneers to the school’s first conference championship and first winning season (CSU was named the Division I-AA Team of the Year by the College Sports Report).